-Information, Public Participation and Access to Justice in Environmental Matters", 26 February 2010, Decision SS.XI/5, part A, Guideline 5; Inter-American Committee on Sustainable Development, "Inter-American Strategy for the Promotion of Public Participation in Decision-making on Sustainable Development", 20 April 2000, OEA/Ser.W/II.5, CIDI/doc.
-25/00, pp.19-20; "North American Agreement on Environmental Cooperation", 1 January 1994, Article 4, and Articles on prevention of transboundary harm from hazardous activities (adopted by the International Law Commission in 2001 and annexed to the United Nations General Assembly Resolution 62/68, 6 December 2007); UN General Assembly, Resolution, UN Doc.
-A/RES/62/68Doc, "Consideration of Prevention of Transboundary Harm from Hazardous Activities and Allocation of Loss in the Case of Such Harm", 6 December 2007, Article 13.
+Article 13 ACHR; Advisory Opinion OC-23/17 at §225; Case of Furlan and family members v.
+Argentina.
+Preliminary objections, merits, reparations and costs.
+Judgment of August 31, 2012.
+Series C No. 246, §§73, 77, 86, 87, 294; Article 5(1) and 5(2) of the Escazú Agreement; Article 4 of the Aarhus Convention; UNCLOS, art.
+244(1); Guidelines for Development of National Legislation on Access to Information, Public Participation and Access to Justice in Environmental Matters (Bali Guidelines) adopted in Bali on February 26, 2010, by the UNEP Governing Council, Decision SS.XI/5, part A, Guideline 5; Inter-American Strategy for the Promotion of Public Participation in Decision-making on Sustainable Development, adopted in Washington in April 2000 by the Inter-American Committee on Sustainable Development, OEA/Ser.W/II.5, CIDI/doc.
+25/00 (20 April 2000), pages 19 and 20; North American Agreement on Environmental Cooperation, entered into force on January 1, 1994, art.
+4, and Articles on prevention of transboundary harm from hazardous activities, adopted by the International Law Commission in 2001 and annexed to the United Nations General Assembly Resolution 62/68 of December 6, 2007, UN Doc.
+A/RES/62/68Doc.
+A/RES/62/68, art.
+13.

 Article 6 of the Escazú Agreement requires States to generate and collect information relevant to their functions (Article 6(1)); and to have up-to-date environmental information systems.
 Article 2(e) of the Escazú Agreement defines "environmental information" as including information related to "environmental risks, and any possible adverse impacts affecting or likely to affect the environment and health".
-The duty of active transparency is particularly relevant in relation to the rights to life, personal integrity and health.
-See e.g., IACtHR, Case of Furlan, supra n.187, §294; IACtHR, Case of I.V. v.
-Bolivia (Preliminary objections, merits, reparations and costs), Judgment of 30 November 2016, §156 and §163; and Advisory Opinion OC-23/17, "The Environment and Human Rights", 15 November 2017, §§223-225.
+The duty of active transparency is particularly relevant in relation to the rights to life, personal integrity and health: Case of Furlan supra §294, and Case of I.V. v.
+Bolivia §§156 and 163.
+See also Advisory Opinion OC-23/17 at §223-225.

-Articles 2(e), 5(1), 5(3)-(4) and 6(6) of the Escazú Agreement.
-See also Article 5 of the Aarhus Convention, which sets out the duties of Parties to collect and disseminate information on their own initiative.
+Articles 2(e), 5(1), 5(3)-(4) and 6(6) of the Escazú Agreement, see also Article 5 of the Aarhus Convention which sets out the duties of Parties to collect and disseminate information on their own initiative.
 Articles 4(5); Articles 5(3)-5(4) and Article 6(6) of the Escazú Agreement emphasise the State's duty to assist vulnerable groups.
 The Escazú Agreement defines "persons or groups in vulnerable situations" as those persons or groups that face particular difficulties in fully exercising the access rights recognised in the present Agreement, because of circumstances or conditions identified within each Party's national context and in accordance with its international obligations (Articles 2(e) and 5(1)).